 • low mood

-Research suggests that women are more likely to feel depressed during the menopause transition.
+Research suggests that women are more likely to experience depression as they approach menopause.

 Women who have a history of depression or premenstrual syndrome (PMS) may be more likely to develop depression during this time.